YXTang03/UCL_Drug_Design_Notebook/1013_Pharmacology_of_the_main_drug_targets/Biological_data_fro_drug_discovery.md

 Prerequisites of the valid of reaction progression curve includes:

-- Establish the measurement at a linear range where commonly represented by 10-20% substrate conversion rate.
+- Establish the measurement at a linear range where it is commonly represented by 10-20% substrate conversion rate.

 Outcomes of progression curve, reaction rate, are used to calculate enzyme constants through MM equation, with the substrate concentration (with a concentration unit) plotted against reaction rate (with a unit holds the form of concentration/ time).

-- MM assay is expected to be carried out with $[S]<K_m$ (sQSSA).
+- MM assay is expected to be carried out when satisfying $[S]<K_m$ (sQSSA).

 ### Scintillation Proximity Assay (SPA)